Need To Know Laws

 Laws consist of State Statutes and City Ordinances.
 Many times, City Ordinances vary from city to city.
 This page was created to share with you some ordinances that are likely to vary from one city to the next.
 If you have any questions about any of the ordinances, please feel free to contact the Police Department, 402-331-1786 or City Hall, 402-331-6677.

-You may only own 3 combination of dogs or cats.
-If you own dogs or cats, you must keep rabies vaccination current, have the animals licensed (through Nebraska Humane Society, 402-444-7800), not harbor vicious animals, keep animals by a chain or otherwise confined in or upon your property, keep them on a leash when walking, clean up any feces left by the animal, and not allow your dog to continually or frequently bark, howl, or yelp, disturbing the peace of others.
+You may only own a combination of 3 dogs or cats.
+If you own dogs or cats, you must keep rabies vaccination current, have the animals licensed (through Nebraska Humane Society, 402-444-7800), not harbor vicious animals, keep animals on a chain or otherwise confined in or upon your property, keep them on a leash when walking, clean up any feces left by the animal, and not allow your dog to continually or frequently bark, howl, or yelp, disturbing the peace of others.

 No person shall allow a stray dog or cat to habitually remain nor shall any person feed stray dogs or cats within the house, yard, enclosure, or place.
 Strays shall be turned over to the Nebraska Humane Society.